COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Simulations

 The simulation methods are described in detail in \citet{schaye2025colibreproject}.
 Here we will provide a summary with an emphasis on the ingredients that are varied during the calibration of the \colibre{} model.

 All simulations presented in this work were run with the astrophysical code \textsc{Swift}\footnote{\href{http://www.swiftsim.com}{www.swiftsim.com}} \citep{2024MNRAS.530.2378S}. \textsc{Swift} uses hybrid task-based parallelism to enable scalability to tens of thousands of cores.
-The equations of hydrodynamics are solved with the smoothed particle hydrodynamics (SPH) method using the density-energy SPH scheme \textsc{Sphenix} \citep{2022MNRAS.511.2367B}, in which we use the fiducial values for artificial viscosity and energy conduction.
-We take the quartic spline as our SPH kernel and set the resolution parameter $\eta = 1.2348$, which gives an effective number of neighbours within kernel support of $N_{\rm ngb} = 64.9$.
+The equations of hydrodynamics are solved using the smoothed particle hydrodynamics (SPH) method with the density-energy scheme \textsc{Sphenix} \citep{2022MNRAS.511.2367B}, adopting its fiducial values for artificial viscosity and energy conduction.
+We use the quartic spline kernel with a resolution parameter $\eta = 1.2348$, which is the same value employed in the \textsc{eagle} simulations \citep[see][for details]{2015MNRAS.454.2277S}.
+For the quartic spline, $\eta = 1.2348$ yields an effective number of neighbours within the kernel support of $N_{\rm ngb} = 64.9$, which satisfies the requirement for accurate density reconstruction from \citet{2012MNRAS.425.1068D}, who showed that reconstruction errors remain low when $\eta$ is close to $1.2$, while much higher values can trigger the pairing instability.
 We also use $\eta = 1.2348$ for black hole (BH) particles\footnote{Although neither BH nor stellar particles experience hydrodynamic forces, they follow the SPH neighbour search algorithm to locate their gas neighbours, which is necessary for modelling AGN and stellar feedback processes.}, while for stellar particles $\eta$ is reduced to $1.1642$ to lower the computational cost.
 The gravity is solved with the use of the Fast Multiple Method \citep{1987JCoPh..73..325G} for short-range forces and a particle-mesh method solved in Fourier space for long-range forces.

 In this work, we use the simulation output at redshifts $z=0$ and $2$.
 To identify subhaloes in the simulation snapshots, we employ the publicly available subhalo finder HBT-HERONS \citep{2025arXiv250206932F}, which is an updated version of the Hierarchical Bound Tracing algorithm \citep[HBT+;][]{2018MNRAS.474..604H}.
 HBT-HERONS employs a history-based approach to identify subhaloes.
 The algorithm begins at the earliest simulation snapshot, using an iterative unbinding procedure to find self-bound subhaloes within spatial Friends-of-Friends (FoF) groups, and then processes each subsequent snapshot.
 Once a self-bound subhalo is identified, HBT-HERONS tracks its associated particles forward in time.
 Among these, the 10 most gravitationally bound tracer particles (dark matter or stars) are used to link subhaloes to a host FoF group, facilitating the identification of when subhaloes become satellites of a more massive host subhalo.
 The algorithm keeps track of the particles that were associated to satellite subhaloes before they became satellites.
 These tracked particles are used at later times to separate the satellite subhalo from the background of its larger host subhalo.
 At each simulation output time, all subhaloes are checked for self-boundness and phase-space overlap with neighbouring subhaloes, to determine whether they remain self-bound, merge with neighbouring subhaloes, or become disrupted.